Westfield UTC: Northwest side

+In April 2016 the two story Sports Chalet which opened in 1999, closed its UTC location due to Chapter 7 bankruptcy.
+Room & Board later took over the vacant space in 2017.

+In 2019, Forever 21 filed for Chapter 11 bankruptcy and announced that they would be closing 3 San Diego locations to restructure the company including its UTC location which later closed late January 2024.

 Culinary emphasis

 Many new restaurants were added during this period including a Shake Shack and a Javier's.
-Michele Parente, restaurant critic at the San Diego Union-Tribune, called UTC her favorite area for restaurants in San Diego County, noting the presence of Din Tai Fung, Sweetfin Poké, Paranà Empanadas, Napizza, The Winery, Smokehouse BBQ, True Food Kitchen, and La Colombe Coffee Roasters, stating: "eating is what they're selling there now".
+Michele Parente, restaurant critic at The San Diego Union-Tribune, called UTC her favorite area for restaurants in San Diego County, noting the presence of Din Tai Fung, Sweetfin Poké, Paranà Empanadas, Napizza, The Winery, Smokehouse BBQ, True Food Kitchen, and La Colombe Coffee Roasters, stating: "eating is what they're selling there now".

 Northeast side/former Sears

 While construction continued at the northwest of UTC, on the northeast side, Sears closed in July 2017.
 The Sears parcel is owned by Seritage Growth Properties, a spinoff of Sears.
-Portions of the space have become Corner Bakery Cafe, Williams Sonoma/Pottery Barn Kids, and Equinox Fitness, with Crate & Barrel on an outparcel.
+Portions of the space have become Corner Bakery Cafe, Williams Sonoma/Pottery Barn Kids, with Crate & Barrel on an outparcel.

-The Sears building was demolished and the site is now a 2 story building called The Collection.
+The Sears building was demolished and the site is now a two story building called The Collection.
 Parts of the project have been opened to the public, while the main building is still under construction.